Partner Communications (NASDAQ:PTNR) Sees Large Volume Increase

-Shares of Partner Communications Company Ltd. (NASDAQ:PTNR) saw unusually-high trading volume on Friday .
-Approximately 580 shares were traded during mid-day trading, a decline of 89% from the previous session’s volume of 5,051 shares.The stock last traded at $4.41 and had previously closed at $4.50.
+Partner Communications Company Ltd. (NASDAQ:PTNR) shares saw unusually-strong trading volume on Thursday .
+Approximately 700 shares traded hands during mid-day trading, a decline of 86% from the previous session’s volume of 5,032 shares.The stock last traded at $4.89 and had previously closed at $4.77.

-Separately, Barclays reaffirmed an “equal weight” rating on shares of Partner Communications in a research report on Tuesday, June 1st.
+Separately, Barclays reissued an “equal weight” rating on shares of Partner Communications in a research note on Tuesday, June 1st.

 A hedge fund recently bought a new stake in Partner Communications stock.
-Comerica Bank bought a new stake in shares of Partner Communications Company Ltd. (NASDAQ:PTNR) in the first quarter, according to its most recent Form 13F filing with the SEC.
-The fund bought 10,242 shares of the Wireless communications provider’s stock, valued at approximately $45,000.
-Institutional investors and hedge funds own 2.05% of the company’s stock.
+Comerica Bank purchased a new position in shares of Partner Communications Company Ltd. (NASDAQ:PTNR) in the first quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor purchased 10,242 shares of the Wireless communications provider’s stock, valued at approximately $45,000.
+Hedge funds and other institutional investors own 2.05% of the company’s stock.

 About Partner Communications (NASDAQ:PTNR)